Beginners and FAQ

-We keep a few mats for public use at the studio, but encourage the use of these mats for first time students who want to try a class before they invest in a mat or situations where you have forgotten your mat.
+We keep a few mats for public use, but we encourage the use of these mats for first time students who want to try a class before they invest in a mat or situations where you have forgotten your mat.
 Yoga mats are personal use items and you should invest in a high quality mat to use for your practice.
 Keep in mind that your mat will probably last a minimum of 5-years of daily practice, so you are making an investment in a piece of equipment that you will use for a very long time!
 You can buy mats almost anywhere, including Target, TJ Maxx, and Barnes & Nobel.
 The Yoga Room also has an affiliate link through Manduka.com.

 WHAT SHOULD I WEAR?